dvanmosselbeen/dvm-docs/OS/GNU-Linux/Debian/debian.md

 ## Introduction

-The Debian GNU/Linux operating system claims to be the universal operating system.
-And that's in fact true.
-Debian runs on older hardware as well as on modern hardware.
+The `Debian GNU/Linux` Operating System claims to be the universal operating system.
+And that's in fact true. `Debian` runs on older hardware as well as on modern hardware.
 It is able to run on a variety of different architectures.
-Up from computers, to tables, dedicated hardware such as the Raspberry Pi, the Sony Playstation (3) and so on.
-I guess we could install Debian into our fridge, but people seems to lazy to do so.
+Up from computers, to tables, dedicated hardware such as the `Raspberry Pi`, the `Sony Playstation (3)` and so on.
+I guess we could install `Debian` into our fridge, but people seems to lazy to do so.

 ## General information

 ### Releases (versions)

-Debian is been know to be a very stable operating system.
-Debian is available in 3 different releases.
-A stable version, a testing version, and a unstable version (called sid).
+`Debian` has been know to be a very stable Operating System. `Debian` is available in 3 different releases.
+A stable version, a testing version, and a unstable version (called `Sid`).
+The names of the different releases come from the `Toy Story` animation movies.

 The stable version, like the name say it, is very stable, however, the packages (applications and libraries) are older than a normal user would expect.
 A stable version is release once in a while and the packages arent updated anymore.
 Except for security patches.
 But you won't never get new features on a stable version once it is release.